binerogroup/documentation/networking/openvpn.rst

 Changing administrative IP-addresses
 ------------------------------------
-Log in to the `Binero.Cloud-portal <https://portal.binero.cloud/` and open :menuselection:`Networking --> Security Groups`.
-Open the group named :samp:`OpenVPN-{name chosen during deployment}-management` and add/remove rules
-for IP ranges permitted to access TCP Port 22, 80 and 443.
+Log on to the `Binero cloud portal <https://portal.binero.cloud/` and open :menuselection:`Networking --> Security Groups`.
+Open the group named :samp:`OpenVPN-{name chosen during deployment}-management` and add/remove rules for IP ranges permitted to access TCP Port 22, 80 and 443.